jonathan-poole/qs-admin-guide/docs/backup_and_archiving/verify_backup_execution.md

 ### Ancillary content

-For this section, the administrator will need to survey the other non-Qlik stuff and ensure appropriate backups of the those items have occurred.
+For this section, the administrator will need to survey the other non-Qlik stuff and ensure appropriate backups of those items has occurred.
 This can range from installation files (in the case of drivers) and configurations (for DSNs) to third party certificates.
 Initially this process will require some effort, but practically administrators should get into the habit of placing the needed non-Qlik things into a location which can be referenced in documentation for the entirity of the Qlik deployment along with the specific needed configurations.
 This planning and documentation can be critical in a disaster scenario or well appreciated by the next person who takes over responsibilities for administering the Qlik deployment.

 ### Full backups